Equality, Diversity and Inclusion

 EDI Recruitment Strategy

-The main criteria for admission to the CDT program are excellence in academic achievements and passion for research in pharmaceutical sciences.
+The criteria for admission to the CDT program are excellence in academic achievements, passion for research in pharmaceutical sciences, and the potential to deliver high quality research.

 We understand that outputs and track records are affected by opportunities available to individuals and we will consider this when assessing candidates for admission.
 If you believe that we should know of any personal circumstances, you have the opportunity to mention these in the application form.

-We have a particular interest and commitment to increase our uptake of candidates from Black and other minoritised backgrounds with awareness of the barriers they face in their academic career pathway progression.
+We have a particular interest and commitment to increase our recruitment of candidates from Black, Pakistani and Bangladeshi as well as students from disadvantaged socioeconomic backgrounds, and are fully aware of the barriers they face in their academic career pathway progression.
 We strongly encourage candidates from these backgrounds to apply.
-We invite such candidates to contact us if for general queries about the CDT and the application process as well as specific queries about the support we offer to candidates from these backgrounds while studying with us.
+We invite such candidates to contact us for general queries about the CDT and the application process as well as specific queries about the support we offer to candidates from these backgrounds while studying with us.

 Student Experience

-We understand that encouraging students from Black and other minoritised backgrounds to join our cohort places a duty of care upon us to ensure these students experience a safe and supportive work environment.
+We understand that encouraging students from minoritised backgrounds to join our cohort places a duty of care upon us to ensure these students experience a safe and supportive work environment.

 For personal and professional development, the CDT implements a mentorship programme that will be tailored to each student.
 In consultation with the student, external mentors focusing on the academic experience and career development will be identified and matched to each student to support them throughout the programme.